 The Board is highly engaged in the oversight and direction of the business.
-Five members served during the year to 31 December 2022, as set out in the table below.
-Details of the relevant skills, experience and expertise of each Board member are set out on page 17 of this report.
+Six members served during the year to 31 December 2023, as set out in the table below.
+Details of the relevant skills, experience and expertise of each Board member are set out on page 22 of this report.

-Appointment Retirement Role Independent Committees Patrick Davies Appointment as director: 2018 Non-executive chair Yes Member of Audit Committee and Remuneration Committee Appointment as Chair: 2020 Trevor Scott 2002 Non-executive director Yes Chair of Audit Committee and member of Remuneration Committee Dianne Angus 2018 Non-executive director Yes Member of Audit Committee and Remuneration Committee Jenny Harry 2018 Non-executive director Yes Member of Audit Committee and Chair of Remuneration Committee Jon Pilcher 2021 Chief Executive Officer and Managing Director No 1
+Appointment Retirement Role Independent Committees Patrick Davies Appointment as director: 2018 Non-executive chair Yes Member of Audit Committee and Remuneration Committee Appointment as Chair: 2020 Trevor Scott 2002 Non-executive director Yes 1 Member of Audit Committee and Remuneration Committee Dianne Angus 2018 Non-executive director Yes Member of Audit Committee and Remuneration Committee Jenny Harry 2018 Non-executive director Yes Member of Audit Committee and Chair of Remuneration Committee Jon Pilcher 2021 Chief Executive Officer and Managing Director No 2 Joe Basile 2023 Non-executive director Yes Chair of Audit Committee and member of Remuneration Committee